fgs2/lab03-nodejs-resources/README.md

+# F28WP: Web Programming - Marked Lab 3

 # Resources
-These are resources you should use for lab 3 on Node.js.
+These are resources used for lab 3 on Node.js.

 # Content
 **sales.sql**: is the database dump.
 You should import this file into your database server to create the database with all tables and their content